 Packet Sender has a "portable" mode.
 At launch, it will look for

-Windows users, this directory is the same place as the .exe.
+The run-time directory Windows users is the same place as the .exe.

 If INI files are found, it will use them instead of